 See the examples below for a better understanding of how to calculate overtime for both hourly employees and salaried non-exempt employees.

 The Paper Company paid Tom a production bonus of $200.
-He worked 48 hours this week and is paid $9 per hour.
+He worked 48 hours this week and is paid a $9 hourly rate.

 48 (all hours worked) x $9 (the hourly rate) = $432